The InSpace balloon implant is the world's first biodegradable subacromial balloon spacer. Credit: Stryker.

 Originally developed by Israel-based orthopaedic devices firm OrthoSpace, the InSpace implant was added to Stryker’s portfolio after Stryker acquired OrthoSpace in March 2019.

-The InSpace balloon provides a shorter, less invasive option for surgeons in shoulder care, facilitating continuous, clinically substantial improvements in the function and symptoms of the patient’s shoulder.
+The InSpace balloon is a breakthrough solution designed to restore the subacromial space.
+It provides a shorter, less invasive option for surgeons in shoulder care, facilitating continuous, clinically substantial improvements in the function and symptoms of the patient’s shoulder.

-The device already has a decade-long successful clinical experience, with 29,000 balloons implanted outside the US.
-Level I research was completed across North America before the device entered the US market.
+The device has a successful clinical track record spanning a decade, with 29,000 balloons implanted internationally.
+Before its introduction to the US market, Level I research was conducted across North America.

 Challenges with MIRCTs